-3 General storage principles for backward compatibility and dual-use
+4 General storage principles for backward compatibility and dual-use

-As a result of the expert discussions after MPEG#154, the following general principals could be listed:
+As a result of the expert discussions after MPEG#154, the following general principles could be listed:

-3.1 .
+4.1 .
 Usage of brands:

 One trivial mechanism for such a dual-use of an ISOBMFF compliant file is via new brand definitions.
 Hence, for each storage mechanism, it may make sense to define a new brand to signal the presence of a particular storage mechanism.
 As an example, such a brand could be used in conjunction with a HEIF-relevant brand to enable a cover image (primary image item) and a Gaussian Splat representation stored and processed together.